 There was a man named Martin Luther, a 16th century Augustinian monk who confronted the corrupt Catholic church of his day and helped in development of the reformation.

-Martin Luther coined a term he named ‘Haustafel’ which literally means ‘House rules’, or a table of rules, made for a christian home it eventually became a summary table of specific actions members of each domestic pair in a household are expected to perform.
+Martin Luther coined a term he named ‘Haustafel’ which literally means ‘House rules’, or a table of rules, made for a christian home.
+These rules eventually became a summary table of specific actions members of each domestic pair in a household are expected to perform.

 Colossians 3:18-4:1 identifies the earliest traceable form of the christian household code with later development found in Ephesians 5:21-6:9, Titus 2:4-10, and 1 Peter 2:18-3:7.
 The main foci of the Household Codes are upon husband/wife, parent/child, and master/slave relationships.